-The candidate should submit supporting documents in hard cover binders (see Standard Application for Reappointment, and Promotion) with tables of contents and identifying tabs marking sections and subsections.
+The candidate should submit supporting documents (see Standard Application for Reappointment, and Promotion) with tables of contents and identifying tabs marking sections and subsections.
 The candidate is responsible for identifying all supporting material with her or his name, clearly labeling and organizing the material, and referring to this material in the application itself.